Repair orders fact sheet

 The tenant may issue the managing party a Notice to remedy breach (Form 11) to formalise discussions and their request after attempting to resolve the issue, and allow them a minimum of seven days to take action.

-If the repair is not made within a reasonable time after the managing party was informed, either party can lodge a Dispute resolution request (Form 16).
-If the matter remains unresolved, the disputing party can apply to the Tribunal for a repair order within six months.
+If the repair is not made within a reasonable time after the managing party was informed, the tenant can request free RTA dispute resolution via RTA Web Services or by submitting a Dispute resolution request (Form 16).
+If the matter remains unresolved, the tenant can apply to QCAT for a repair order within six months.

 About repair orders